 Love God, Obey God

 Jesus IS love.
 The greatest commandment is to love God.
-Of course, Jesus loved the Father.
-We are to be like Jesus.
-Our first priority is to love God... love Jesus, love the Father and love the spirit.
-But, what does Jesus mean by "love God."
+Of course, Jesus loved the Father, and we are to be like Jesus.
+Our first priority is to love God... love Jesus, love the Father, and love the Spirit.
+But, what does Jesus mean by "love God."?
 How do we put His words into action?
 Love God... does that mean to have an affection for God?
 Does it mean you are to like God, such that God makes us feel good?
-What, exactly, does it mean to love God?
+What, exactly, does it mean to "love God"?

 The answer is ALWAYS JESUS.
 He tells us what loving God looks like: